Jeff Christian

-Jeffrey Christian (born July 30, 1970) is a Canadian-American former ice hockey forward who was drafted 23rd overall by the New Jersey Devils.
-He played 18 games in the National Hockey League for the New Jersey Devils, Pittsburgh Penguins, and the Phoenix Coyotes and played professionally in North American and Europe for over two decades.
-After his playing career was completed, Christian joined the Columbus Jr. Blue Jackets as a head coach for parts of three seasons.
-Christian was hired by the Wheeling Nailers midway into the 2015-16 season as an assistant coach and was later named Head Coach, holding the position from July 2016 to the completion of the 2017–18 season.
+Jeffrey Christian (born July 30, 1970) is a Canadian former professional ice hockey forward who played 18 games in the National Hockey League for the New Jersey Devils, Pittsburgh Penguins and the Phoenix Coyotes, before playing professionally in the North American minor leagues and Europe for over two decades.

 Playing career

-Born in Burlington, Ontario, Christian was drafted 23rd overall by the New Jersey Devils in the 1988 NHL Entry Draft and attended six NHL training camps with the Devils.
+Christian was drafted 23rd overall by the New Jersey Devils in the 1988 NHL entry draft and attended six NHL training camps with the Devils.
 Christian played two games for New Jersey during the 1991–92 season, scoring no points.

 Christian played in the American Hockey League (AHL) with the Utica Devils and the Albany River Rats.
 After four full seasons with the Devils organization, Christian signed a three-year contract with the Pittsburgh Penguins.

-He appeared in 15 games for the Pittsburgh Penguins over three seasons, scoring two goals and two assists during the 1996–97 season.
+He appeared in 15 games for the Penguins over three seasons, scoring two goals and two assists during the 1996–97 season.
 Primarily playing with the Cleveland Lumberjacks, Christian scored 40 goals and 40 assists in 66 games during the 1996–97 International Hockey League (IHL) season.

-Christian then moved to Europe, spending four seasons in the Deutsche Eishockey Liga for the Krefeld Pinguine, DEG Metro Stars, and Hannover Scorpions; and one season in the Elite Ice Hockey League in the United Kingdom for the Sheffield Steelers.
+Unable to secure another NHL contract, Christian played in Europe, spending four seasons in the Deutsche Eishockey Liga with the Krefeld Pinguine, DEG Metro Stars and Hannover Scorpions, plus one season with the Sheffield Steelers of the Elite Ice Hockey League.

-Christian returned to North America in 2005 joining the Central Hockey League's Youngstown Steelhounds and Tulsa Oilers.
-After two successful seasons with the Oilers, Jeff was the first player signed by the CHL expansion team, the Missouri Mavericks, for the 2009–10 season.
-He also served as an assistant coach for the Mavericks.
+Christian returned to North America in 2005 joining the Central Hockey League's Youngstown Steelhounds and later, the Tulsa Oilers.

+After two seasons with the Oilers, he became the first player signed by the expansion Missouri Mavericks for the 2009–10 season.
+He later served as an assistant coach for the Mavericks.

-On September 11, 2010, he signed for the CHL's Mississippi RiverKings, based in Southaven, Mississippi, twenty minutes away from Memphis, Tennessee, where his daughter was being treated for cancer at St. Jude Children's Research Hospital.
-On February 22, 2011, the RiverKings waived Christian, but he was picked up on waivers the next day by the Evansville IceMen, also of the CHL.
+On September 11, 2010, Christian signed with the Mississippi RiverKings, based in Southaven, Mississippi.
+His decision to sign with the team was due to the community being in close proximity to Memphis, Tennessee, where his daughter was being treated for cancer at St. Jude Children's Research Hospital.
+On February 22, 2011, the RiverKings waived Christian, but he was claimed on waivers the next day by the Evansville IceMen.
 In his final game, Christian had an assist and scored the game-winning goal in a shoot-out.

-Christian is among a handful of players in hockey history to play over 1400 professional games (1406) while scoring over 500 goals (574), over 700 assists (792) and having over 3300 penalty minutes (3370).
+Christian is among a handful of players to play over 1400 career professional games (1406) while scoring over 500 goals (574), 700 assists (792) and having over 3300 penalty minutes (3370).